dpmaddalena/dpmaddalena.github.com/_posts/2014-02-12-bear-and-butterfly.md

 ---
 layout: post
-title: "The Bear And The Butterfly"
+title: "Story: The Bear And The Butterfly"
 category: story
 tags: [children]
 ---